costanza1234/USI-IR-Project/gameplan.md

      - Additional features plan (filtering, feedback, snippets) and evaluation strategy (Person 3).

 2. **Final Report and Code (16 Dec):**
-   - Each person submits their finalized contributions for the project report and integrates their code into a unified repository.

 ---